RadheyaM/BookWyrm/README.md

 ### Site Goals
 The site aims to be:

-- Clean, simple and fast UI.
+- Clean, simple and fast.
-- Visually attractive and intuitive.
+- Visually attractive, smooth and intuitive UI.
-- Responsive to user input.
+- Responsive to user input, always providing reinforcing feedback to any action performed.
 - Consistent in delivering the features promised.